binarybottle/optimize_layouts/README_keyboards.md

   Across-all approach (top 100 layouts across all config files):
   ``python generate_configs2.py --top-across-all 100``

-  We run optimize_layout.py again on each new configuration file to optimally arrange the 14 least frequent letters in the 14 remaining least comfortable keys:
+  We run optimize_layout.py again on each new unique configuration file to optimally arrange the 14 least frequent letters in the 14 remaining least comfortable keys:

   ╭───────────────────────────────────────────────╮